| | |

 Canning Garden Tomatoes and Family Spaghetti Sauce

 Canning garden fresh tomatoes from our bumper crop of the Buonpane family’s heirloom pear Italian tomatoes is a 100-year-old tradition we are passing on to our family.
-Pictures and step by step instructions.
+Pictures and step-by-step instructions.

 Print